SachsKaylee/you-have-been-warned/README.md

 * `/warn @Who Your reason here!` - Issues a warning to the given user.
 The reason is optional.
 The user will also be notificed personally about their most evil transgression.
 * `/unwarn @Who Your reason here!` - Revokes a warning from the given user.
 If you are feeling generous you can also inform the user why a warning was revoked.
 The user will also be notified personally.
 * `/warnall Your reason here!` - Issues a warning to EVERYONE on your discord server.
 Yes, everyone includes yourself and this bot.
-* `/pornimage` - Crawls some images and randomly selects one of these images and posts it into the given channel.
-* `/pornimage @Who` - Does the same as `/pornimage` but will tag some users.
-The users you want to tag can be appended by just a white space. (e.g `/pornimage @Who1 @Who2` ...).

 ## Get the bot on your server